10 Key Stereotypes About Coworking Spaces — Leave No Stone Unturned

-Many entrepreneurs that have come from a corporate background but are considering using your facilities have the view that coworking spaces and the working model that they are based upon are disorganized.
+Many entrepreneurs that have come from a corporate background but are considering using your facilities have the view that flexible workspaces and the working model that they are based upon are disorganized.

-The reality is that evolved workspaces like yours provide flexibility and freedom not seen in traditional workplaces.
+This myth grounds on flexibility and freedom provided by shared workspaces not seen in traditional offices.
 People can come to work at a time that suits them, sit where they like, and socialize with other professionals on their breaks.
-These are some of the factors that have facilitated the success of coworking, as well as the growth of the businesses that use them.
+These are some of the factors that have facilitated the success of the coworking movement, as well as the growth of the businesses that use them.

 You can easily address this objection at your coworking space by offering dedicated facilities that provide the uniformity that people are used to from corporate, which helps smooth their transition to a more flexible way of working.

 The way that coworking spaces tend to be set up means that freelancers, in particular, will benefit from using them.
 This doesn’t mean that their usefulness is limited to only freelancers though.

 In fact, we are seeing a rise in big corporations encouraging their teams that need to create and innovate to work from these spaces, which saves time, energy and reduce travel.
-The primary reason for this, however, is to get a better output from those employees.
+The primary reason for this, however, is to get better output from those remote workers.

 The myth that only freelancers will use your coworking space is exactly that – a myth.
 In reality, coworking is a broad ecosystem of individuals, businesses, and employees, it is inclusive by definition, bringing a range of ages, experiences, backgrounds, and skillsets together.

-While coworking spaces were initially designed to suit start-ups, people are starting to realize that they can offer the flexible working environment that everyone is seeking – from employees, to corporations, to sole traders.
+While coworking spaces were initially designed to suit start-ups, operators are starting to realize that they can offer the flexible working environment that everyone is seeking – from employees to corporations, to sole traders.

-Many people perceive coworking spaces to be elegant and fancy, so they assume that they will be an expensive option.
+Many people perceive shared office spaces to be elegant and fancy, so they assume that they will be an expensive option.
 A simple check on Google will reveal that this is false.

 “Because the workspaces are shared, it can actually be a really affordable option,” explains Lucy Atkinson, a business writer at Australia2write and Writemyx.
 “The conveniences and amenities are higher quality than renting your own office but because the management of these services are shared, you end up paying less.”

-So feel free to boast to potential customers about how casual and affordable your coworking space is in your ads and on the pricing page.
+So feel free to boast to potential customers about how casual and affordable your workspace is in your ads and on the pricing page.

-One stereotype that we hear often about coworking spaces is that they are all the same.
+One more stereotype that coworking managers hear every now and again is that all workspaces are the same.

 This is a strange statement, as it is a bit like saying that all shops are the same, or all homes.
-Most traditional office spaces look similar, but in fact coworking spaces have more variety, as no one unit is the same.
-They vary in size, level of social interaction, scope for collaboration, office provider, location and diversity.
+Most traditional office spaces look similar, but in fact, coworking spaces have more variety, as no one unit is the same.
+They vary in size, level of social interaction, the scope for collaboration, office provider, location, diversity, community, and specification.

 In the same way, the type of person who is attracted to each coworking space can vary greatly, so it is completely unjustified to suggest that all coworking spaces are the same.

-To address this stereotype, you can set up and decorate your coworking space to be as unique as you like.
+To address this stereotype, you can set up and decorate your flexible workspace to be as unique as you like.

 One common complaint when colleagues suggest going for a coworking space to each other is that they could be too noisy or very distracting.

 Coworking is just like when businesses rent an office, but it has a lot more benefits.
-When they choose a coworking office, they can rent on a daily, weekly or monthly basis, whereas most formal rented offices require a commitment of at least a year.
+When they choose office space at a coworking, they can rent on a daily, weekly, or monthly basis, whereas most formal rented offices require a commitment of at least a year.

 “Flexibility is a strong benefit of the coworking space,” says Daniel Osborn, a lifestyle blogger at Britstudent and Nextcoursework.
 “If a company or business hires more people in the future, they don’t have to find them a new office, but can just rent an extra desk in the same coworking space.